three best things about owning a biz in mexico

 Do you want to meet interesting people?

 Do you want to meet people from all over the world?

 When you own an ice cream biz in Puerto Vallarta, you're the popular kids on the block!
-Others find us because they saw our House Hunters International episode, and they want to know what it's like to live in Vallarta and own a business - or they just want to see a tv star (haha!).
+Others find us because they saw our House Hunters International episode, and they want to know what it's like to live in Vallarta and own a business.

 In fact, we've met more than one person who said they've moved here because they saw us on HGTV and we inspired them!

 It's interesting to meet people when you live in a foreign country - you feel more connected, you feel a special bond.
 It's much easier to bond when you don't live surrounded by familiar family and friends.

 It feels good to own a business when you can make a positive impact on the world.

 We hire locals, treat them with respect and value their opinions.

 We help several groups in the community with donations and gift cards.